Reed-CompBio/spras/README.md

 Running SPRAS locally on the test dataset takes around 10 minutes.

-Once you have activated the conda environment and started Docker, you can run SPRAS on an example data.
+Once you have activated the conda environment and started Docker, you can run SPRAS on example data.
 From the root directory of the `spras` repository, run the command
 ```
 snakemake --cores 1 --configfile config/config.yaml